tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ### TE Device Globals, Tunnels and LSPs

-The 'ietf-te-device' module augments the generic 'ietf-te' module at the 'globals', 'tunnels', and 'lsps' levels to include the device-specific configurations and operational state.
+The 'ietf-te-device' module augments the TE YANG module 'ietf-te' at the 'globals', 'tunnels', and 'lsps' levels to include the device-specific configurations and operational state.